 In any event, over the years since Gardner first announced his theory, the term PAS has entered into public usage.
-The media, parents, therapists, lawyers, mediators, and judges now often refer to PAS, many apparently assuming that it is a scientifically established and useful mental health diagnosis.
-37 Accordingly, in practice, whenever child sexual abuse allegations or disrupted visitation patterns arise in the United States, one must now be prepared to confront a claim asserting that PAS is at work, not abuse or other difficulties.38
+The media, parents, therapists, lawyers, mediators, and judges now often refer to PAS, many apparently assuming that it is a scientifically established and useful mental health diagnosis.37 Accordingly, in practice, whenever child sexual abuse allegations or disrupted visitation patterns arise in the United States, one must now be prepared to confront a claim asserting that PAS is at work, not abuse or other difficulties.38

+An electronic search for all reported US cases between 1985 and February 2001 employing the term 'parental alienation syndrome' revealed numerous mental health professionals in addition to Gardner who have testified that PAS was present, although far fewer were willing to recommend that custody be transferred and that contact with the primary custodian be terminated.
+The search produced 48 cases from 20 states, including the highest courts in six states.
+The degree to which PAS has been invoked by expert witnesses, attorneys, or judges in these cases and the almost total absence of inquiries into its scientific validity is profoundly
-32. See Gardner's website, supra note 2, for a listing of such appearances.

-34. See Gardner, CT.
-REV., supra note 6.

-35. Id. ("Richard A. Gardner, M.D., is clinical professor of child psychiatry at

-Columbia University, College of Physicians and Surgeons.'')
-36. Specifically, Sigmund Freud, Three Contributions to the Theory of Sex: II- Infantile Sexuality, in The Basic Writing of Sigmund Freud 592-93 (A.A.
-Brill ed., 1938), is cited to support Gardner's statement concerning cases in which sexual abuse is alleged: "I agree with Freud that children are 'polymorphous perverse,' and thereby provide [their] mothers with ample supply of material to serve as nuclei for [the mothers' projection of their own inclinations to pedophilia] onto the father."
-Additional dangerous hyperbole is typified by Gardner's statement that a child's hatred for one parent is "superficial" and his warning to judges that "tak[ing] the allegations of maltreatment seriously may help entrench the parental alienation syndrome and may result in years of, if not lifelong, alienation."
-Gardner, CT.
-REV., supra note 6.
-Compare the views of reputable scholars set forth in notes 15-18 supra.

-37. A recent friend-of-the-court brief provides an example.
-See Amici Curiae Brief of Leslie Ellen Shear, et al., Montenegro v.
-Diaz, Supreme Court of California No. S090699 (2001).
-Written on behalf of mediators, therapists and California attorneys who have passed a specialist's examination in family law, the brief's arguments in favor of easier custody modification standards (including transfers in custody) include reliance on PAS.
-Id. at 26-30.
+- 31 See generally Williams, op cit, n 26, at p 269 and n 21 (concerning the websites of fathers' groups). - 32 See Gardner's website, n 2 above, for a listing of such appearances. - 33 See, for example, the publications and cases listed on his website.
+The website identifies negative publications as supporting PAS, claims that discussions of entirely distinct phenomena (such as alignments) are about PAS, claims that cases in which any reference to PAS is made constitute decisions that the syndrome is scientifically and legally accepted, and claims that articles in peer-reviewed law or mediation journals (which do not provide substantive review of his scientific claims) establish the scientific merit of PAS. - 34 See Gardner, CT REV, op cit, n 6. - 35 Ibid. ('Richard A. Gardner, M.D., is clinical professor of child psychiatry at Columbia University, College of Physicians and Surgeons.') - 36 Specifically, Sigmund Freud, Three Contributions to the Theory of Sex: II Infantile Sexuality, in THE BASIC WRITING OF SIGMUND FREUD 592-593 (THE MODERN LIBRARY, A. A. Brill ed 1938), is cited to support Gardner's statement concerning cases in which sexual abuse is alleged: 'I agree with Freud that children are "polymorphous perverse," and thereby provide [their] mothers with ample supply of material to serve as nuclei for [the mothers' projection of their own inclinations to paedophilia] onto the father.'
+Additional dangerous hyperbole is typified by Gardner's statement that a child's hatred for one parent is 'superficial' and his warning to judges that 'tak[ing] the allegations of maltreatment seriously may help entrench the parental alienation syndrome and may result in years of, if not lifelong, alienation.'
+Gardner, CT REV, op cit, n 6.
+Compare the views of reputable scholars set forth in nn 15-18 above. - 37 A recent friend-of-the-court brief provides an example.
+See Amici Curiae Brief of Leslie Ellen Shear et al, Montenegro v Diaz, Supreme Court of California No S090699 (2001).
+Written on behalf of mediators, therapists and California attorneys who have passed a specialist's examination in family law, the brief's arguments in favour of easier custody modification standards (including transfers in custody) include reliance on PAS.
+Ibid, at pp 26-30.
 Judges have also endorsed PAS.
-See, e.g., the remarks of Judge Aviva Bobb, Presiding Judge of the Los Angeles Superior Court Family Court, quoted in Keating, supra note 22:
+See, eg, the remarks of Judge Aviva Bobb, Presiding Judge of the Los Angeles Superior Court Family Court, quoted in Keating, op cit, n 22: